-- Plaster Finish with Solid Material Cover: Lower 1 - 6 inches / 2.5 - 15 cm below the mouth or tile line, whichever is lower.
+- Plaster Finish with Solid Material Cover: Lower 1 to 6 inches / 2.5 to 15 cm below the mouth or tile line, whichever is lower.

 - Painted or Natural-Finish with Solid Material Cover: Lower 6 inches / 15 cm below skimmer mouth.

 - Mesh Cover or No Cover: Lower 18 to 24 inches / 45 to 61 cm below skimmer mouth.

 - Automatic Cover: The water level should not be lower than the bottom of the skimmer mouth.

 - Hydrostatic Pressure: This can destroy a drained, inground concrete pool if the right precautions aren’t taken (leaving the bottom drain valves open).
 If uncertain, it's better for your pool if you leave it almost full of water rather than draining it.

 - Piping: Drain the water and blow water out of all piping, per the manufacturer’s instructions.
 To blow water out of circulation lines, use a tank vacuum cleaner on reverse flow or an air compressor.
 Also, try to drain as much water as possible from the heater and filter.
 Add non-toxic antifreeze – which is different than automotive antifreeze – and is available at most pool supply stores.
 This solution should protect water from freezing to 10F / -12C.

 - Valves: Thoroughly drain valves, making sure that any valves below water level are sealed securely.
 Use an electric heat tape for lines below water level that could be exposed to freezing but can’t be drained or filled with antifreeze.